fusedio/fused-docs/docs/user-guide/out/retool.md

 # Retool

-Supercharge your team's Retool apps with serverless geospatial operations! ⚡
+Run Fused UDFs from Retool.

-This guide shows how to create a [custom Retool component](https://docs.retool.com/apps/web/guides/components/custom) using the [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/example/) library to display vector tiles from a custom tile server provided by Fused.
+This guide shows how to create a [custom Retool component](https://docs.retool.com/apps/web/guides/components/custom) using the [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/example/) library to render vector tiles.

 You'll first generate a signed UDF URL then introduce it into a custom map component that can input and output data across other Retool components.

 ## 1. Create an HTML map

-Create a mapbox `.html` map following this [tutorial](/basics/out/mapbox/).
+Create a mapbox `.html` map following this [tutorial](/user-guide/out/mapbox/).

 ## 2. Create a custom Retool component

 In a Retool app, create a custom Retool component.
 In the `IFrame Code` box, paste the code Mapbox HTML map created in the first step.

 ![alt text](https://fused-magic.s3.us-west-2.amazonaws.com/docs_assets/retool-1.png)

 It's that easy.
 The following two sections show how to interchange data with the map component you just created.
 That's a bit more elaborate, but you're in good hands.

 ## 3. Pass data from a UI component to the map (optional)